Dirout/vaultist/SECURITY.md

 ### Keep dependencies up to date

-A large chunk of the code being run on your machine when you start Keywi is not Keywi itself, but, rather, the many dependencies it relies on.
-Even if Keywi itself is secure, one of its dependencies may have security vulnerabilities; if a dependency has a vulnerability, it will likely be patched, and it is important that we incorporate those patches into Keywi.
+A large chunk of the code being run on your machine when you start Vaultist is not Vaultist itself, but, rather, the many dependencies it relies on.
+Even if Vaultist itself is secure, one of its dependencies may have security vulnerabilities; if a dependency has a vulnerability, it will likely be patched, and it is important that we incorporate those patches into Vaultist.

 ### Critical Updates And Security Notices